flycheck/flycheck/README.md

     :predicate (eq sh-shell 'zsh)))
 ```

+First note that unlike with `pylint` we use `source` instead of `source-inplace`
+to check the file from a proper temporary copy because Zsh syntax checking does
+not need information from the original source tree.

 We declare that the checker is to be used in `sh-mode` **and** if a Zsh shell
 script is being edited.
 The `predicate` is simply an Emacs Lisp form that is
 evaluated whenever flycheck tries to use the checker for the current buffer.
 If